Beau Bell (American football)

-James Beaumont "Beau" Bell (born May 26, 1986) is a former American football linebacker.
-He was drafted by the Cleveland Browns in the fourth round of the 2008 NFL Draft.
-He played college football at UNLV.
-Bell was also a member of the Omaha Nighthawks, Las Vegas Locomotives, Spokane Shock, BC Lions, Los Angeles Kiss and Philadelphia Soul.
+James Beaumont "Beau" Bell (born May 26, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL) and Arena Football League (AFL).
+He was selected by the Cleveland Browns in the fourth round of the 2008 NFL draft.
+He played college football for the UNLV Rebels.
+Bell was also a member of the Omaha Nighthawks, Las Vegas Locomotives, Spokane Shock, BC Lions, Los Angeles Kiss, and Philadelphia Soul.

-Early years
+Early life

 Bell played high school football at Tustin High School in Tustin, California.

 College career

 Bell played inside linebacker at UNLV.
 Bell was the 2007 Mountain West Conference Defensive MVP.
 He played 41 games at UNLV and started 26.
 He was named league player of the week four times, tying the school record set by former Rebel Randall Cunningham.